 “The TTC has been a very interesting, fun, hard, new and amazing experience for me.
 I have learned so much about yoga, philosophy but also about myself.
 I feel that this experience has opened me up to new ideas and beliefs.
 I realise that there is so much more to learn, and that this is just the beginning of my journey.
 I really enjoyed the asana training and the sequences were great.
 The instruction was clear and very helpful.
 I learned a great deal about alignment and a safe practice of yoga.
 All the information about alignment and anatomy was practical and I’ll be able to apply it in future classes.” – Marian van Sprakelaar

-To be accepted on the training, you need to have a regular yoga practice of 5 times a week for a minimum of two years to ensure that you have the necessary physical stamina and mental discipline, but also to be embodied in asana practice.
+To be accepted on the training, you need to have a regular yoga practice for a minimum of two years to ensure that you have the necessary physical stamina and mental discipline, but also to be embodied in asana practice.